skrattaren/apf.rst/apf.rst

   Empire. [...]
 No one remembered the author.
 Some said it was One Tzu Sung, some claimed it was Three Sun Sung."

-  In our world, Sun Tzu's "`The Art of War`_" is the oldest known military treatise (around 400 BC).
+  In our world, Sun Tzu's **The Art of War** is the oldest known military treatise (around 400 BC).
 "Know the enemy, and know yourself" is a straight quote from the chapter on Offensive Strategy.